paralevel/bookmark-checker-shortcut/README.md

 Options
 - Bookmark page
-- Select bookmarks to be removed
+- Select bookmarks to be removed <sub>(note: it's currently not possible to detect the containing folder of the bookmark in Shortcuts app)</sub>
 - Open “Bookmarks”